Ada-Developers-Academy/core-unit-2/requests-and-responses/api-keys.md

 ## Goals

 Most web APIs require the use of API keys.
-The goal of this lesson is to learn about API keys for the purpose of working with existing web APIs meaningfully.
+The goal of this lesson is to learn about API keys to work with existing web APIs meaningfully.

 We should walk away from this lesson: